AG-Boerries/MIRACUM-Pipe-Galaxy/readme.rst

 These are the Galaxy Workflow files that define the MIRACUM pipeline used in Galaxy.
-To use these workflows, import the files into any Galaxy instance that has all required tools installed (currrently only https://usegalaxy.eu), then run the *Miracum - main*, *Miracum - variant annotation* and *Miracum - report variants* workflows, in this order, to go from raw sequenced exome reads to annotated tabular variant reports.
+To use these workflows, import the files into any Galaxy instance that has all required tools installed, then run the *Miracum - main*, *Miracum - variant annotation* and *Miracum - report variants* workflows (or their *panel* counterparts), in this order, to go from raw sequenced exome reads to annotated tabular variant reports.